The Modeler's Forum

 With those raw materials it is no wonder there are major canneries and multiple cold storage units that still exist to this day.
 Motts, famous for Juice and apple sauce makes its home here, as is one of the Fleischmann's Vinegar plants and Silver Floss Sauerkraut nearby.

-So with that background in mind, the Hermanson's mill will become a vinegar and pickling plant, in "Williamson" area, on the hill, just to the left of the entrance.
-It will require a tank farm to go along with lots of tall tanks and piping suppling them it.
+So with that background in mind, the Hermanson's mill will likely become a vinegar and pickling plant, in the "Williamson" area, on the hill, just to the left of the room entrance.
+It will require a tank farm to go along with lots of tall tanks and piping to supply them all.

 IMG_20160407_105333_hdr.jpg